 Cross-Border Constraints

-The majority of P2P applications operate within a country’s boundaries.
+The majority of P2P payment applications operate within a country’s boundaries.
 Facilitating cross-border transfers is complicated owing to currency, regulation, and infrastructure disparities.

 -